 Diphenylcyclopropenone (DPCP), also known as diphencyprone, is an experimental sensitising agent used by some dermatology centres to treat skin conditions by contact immunotherapy.
-DPCP is most often used to treat alopecia areata.
+Diphenylcyclopropenone is most often used to treat alopecia areata.

-Initial sensitisation to DPCP is required for the treatment to work.
-The clinician applies a small test patch of high concentration DPCP (2%) and left in place for 2-3 day to induce contact allergy.
+Initial sensitisation to diphenylcyclopropenone is required for the treatment to work.
+The clinician applies a small test patch of high-concentration diphenylcyclopropenone (2%) and left in place for 2–3 days to induce contact allergy.

-The patient or assistant then applies a weaker concentration of DPCP to the affected areas once weekly, using up to 1 ml per session.
-The solution should remain on the skin for 6 to 24 hours or as directed, and is then washed off.
-The area of application should be physically covered during the first 24 hours, as DPCP is degraded by sunlight.
+The patient or assistant then applies a weaker concentration of diphenylcyclopropenone to the affected areas once weekly, using up to 1 ml per session.
+The solution should remain on the skin for 6–24 hours or as directed and is then washed off.
+The area of application should be physically covered during the first 24 hours, as diphenylcyclopropenone is degraded by sunlight.

-What to expect with DPCP treatment?
+What to expect with diphenylcyclopropenone treatment?
 What are the side effects?

-As DPCP causes contact allergy, local dermatitis is an expected part of treatment.
-A mild reaction with redness and itching is desirable, and usually lasts for 24-48 hours.
+As diphenylcyclopropenone causes contact allergy, local dermatitis is an expected part of treatment.
+A mild reaction with redness and itching is desirable and usually lasts for 24–48 hours.